danishprakash/danishpraka.sh/books/index.md

 - __[ The Ramayana](https://www.goodreads.com/book/show/129876.The_Ramayana)__
 <br>
 I'm not religious but I've been meaning to read this for a while.
 Since childhood, I've heard the Ramayana in one form or another, in parts and slots.
 I never had a chance to read it or watch the whole thing.
 R.K.
-Narayan writes does a really good job putting Kamban's poetic version into a prose.
+Narayan does a really good job putting Kamban's poetic version into a prose.
 There's a lot to learn from this epic, such as the importance of being true to your own self, being disciplined and having principles.

 - __[Functional Programming in Python](https://www.goodreads.com/book/show/25977827-functional-programming-in-python)__
 <br>